 Leaking valves and plugs, Category A3, have a potential to release small quantities of uranium.
 Leaks can to some extent be identified visually by recurring contamination.
 Leaks can be verified by an HF monitor and/or a radiation contamination survey.
-Monitoring of suspect leaks is more effective during the summer months, when leakage is most likely to occur.
 Leakage will be contained by tightening the valve/plug or by replacing the valve/plug.
 To date, valves verified as leaking have been mitigated.

 Substandard facilities, Category B1, consist of yards that permit extended periods of wetness on cylinder surfaces due to poor drainage or settling to the extent that cylinders contact the ground.
 Cylinders on the bottom tier under these conditions corrode at the six o'clock position at an accelerated rate as discussed in Category A2.
 The corrective action is to remove these cylinders from substandard conditions as soon as technically feasible and either renovate the yard to meet current standards or no longer use the yard as a storage facility.
 PGDP yards C-745-F and C-745-G, which contain about 12,000 cylinders, have been identified as substandard storage facilities.
 Other yards within the three sites have been identified as having sporadic substandard conditions.
 In these cases, subjected cylinders will be removed and placed in proper storage yards.
+This effort is underway.